Powered by .id - the population experts for South Wairarapa

-In 2013, the age group with the highest net migration to the South Wairarapa District was persons aged 35 to 49 years.
+In 2018, the age group with the highest net migration to South Wairarapa District was persons aged Total.

 |Age group||In migration||Out migration||Net migration|

 |35 to 49 years||+531||-309||+222|